arij33tt/Slack_connect-/README.md

+:warning:
+# The website may not load properly if you are using a Jio network.
+Please try using a Wi-Fi connection or an Airtel SIM for better access.

 # Slack Connect 🚀

 A full-stack application that enables users to connect their Slack workspace, send messages immediately, and schedule messages for future delivery.
 Built with TypeScript, Node.js, React, and SQLite.